aalok-kumar-yadav/Design_Project/README.md

 ```

+## Result
 And Result is look like:

 ![alt text](https://i.imgur.com/jRpVkpT.png)

-And now you have successfully created a custom object detector model for own custom object.
+And now you have successfully created a custom object detector for own custom object and deploy this source code
+into raspberry pi.